terjekv/ansible-cvmfs-servermon/README.md

 # Description

-Deploy [Cern's CVMFS prometheus exporter](https://gitlab.cern.ch/cloud/cvmfs-prometheus-exporter) to a system using ansible.
+Deploy [Cern's cvmfs-servermon](https://github.com/cvmfs-contrib/cvmfs-servermon) to a system using ansible.

 # Requirements